119th Congress

 NEW ORLEANS, LA – Today, Congressman Troy A. Carter, Sr. (D-LA) announced that Hyundai Steel Company will invest $5.8 billion in a new, next generation, state-of-the-art electric arc furnace-based steel production facility in Ascension Parish, Louisiana.
 This project will create approximately 1,300 direct, high-paying jobs, as well as over four thousand indirect jobs.
 It is also expected to generate revenues of $4.1 billion annually.

-NEW ORLEANS, LA — Today, Congressman Troy A. Carter, Sr. (D-LA) released the following statement on the passing of Dr. Norman C. Francis.
+NEW ORLEANS, LA —Today, Congressman Troy A. Carter, Sr. (D-LA) released the following statement:

-NEW ORLEANS, LA —Today, Congressman Troy A. Carter, Sr. (D-LA) released the following statement on the passing of Reverend Jesse L. Jackson, Sr.
+BATON ROUGE, LA – Today, Congressman Troy A. Carter, Sr. (D-LA) released the following statement: